-Calendula oil was discussed in a previous article – Eliminate Sore, Itchy and Inflamed Scalp Issues with Calendula Oil.
-This article will focus on how to make your own calendula oil and how to use it effectively.
+Calendula oil was discussed Eliminate Sore, Itchy and Inflamed Scalp Issues with Calendula Oil.
+This article will focus on how to make your own Calendula oil and how to use Calendula oil effectively for scalp issues.

 How to Make Calendula Oil – Method 1